acartalade/ONLINE-RESUME/doc/source/Skills.rst

       .. container:: leftside

-         Since 2018, I am involved in the development of the C++ multi-architecture HPC code LBM_Saclay for which I am the supervisor.
+         Since 2018, I am involved in the development of the C++ multi-architecture HPC code :bdg-link-info:`LBM_Saclay code <https://codev-tuleap.cea.fr/projects/lbmsaclay/>` for which I am the supervisor.
 LBM_Saclay has evolved from SILABE3D and can run on several architectures (CPU and GPU) e.g. Jean-Zay V100 (IDRIS) and Topaze A100 (CCRT).
 Several LBM schemes are implemented for simulating various phase-field models for Multiphase/Multicomponent (MPMC) flows with phase change.
-Examples of simulations are presented in the red boxes «Fluid dynamics & thermic» and «Materials science & thermodynamics».
+Videos of simulations can be watched by clicking on the red buttons of boxes «Fluid dynamics & thermic» and «Materials science & thermodynamics».

       .. container:: rightside